benwilliams140/comp3501-project/project_report.md

 - our games camera is third-person, following the direction of the tank's turret

-7. Gravity affecting at least some objects (ballistic motion).

-- gravity affects several objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies

 8. Multiple stages to game.

 - the game has main and pause menus, along with an upgrade screen (that pauses the game), and mission accomplished/game over screens